valentimarco/Playing-with-CUDA/Introduction/readme.md

 ## Install CUDA
 To install cuda follow the official docs or from AUR if you are in ArchLinux.

+## Install libs
+You need to install GLUT and Glu.
+(In ArchLinux you can install it from AUR)

 ## List of Fixes